Rijkstarhn/NUMAD21S_RuiWang/README.md

 # NUMAD21S_RuiWang

-This is the first android mobile app I will develop.
+This is my first android mobile app, and I am developing it.